 The Journal of Appalachian Studies is a refereed, multi-disciplinary publication which seeks to provide a written forum for quality scholarship on Appalachian history, culture, and society.
-We are interested in articles based on original empirical research, including applied research, as well as literary criticism and reflections on conceptual, theoretical, and methodological issues in Appalachian Studies.
+We are interested in articles based on original empirical research, including applied research, as well as literary criticism and reflections on conceptual, theoretical, and methodological issues in Appalachian studies.
 Given the Journal’s broad readership, we encourage consideration of the wider implications of each study.
 Submissions must be written in a style that can be understood by non-specialists.

 We will consider rigorous scholarship from scholars, teachers, activists, and others whose work focuses on the Appalachian region.
 The current editor invites scholarship which compares the Appalachian region to other regions in the world and places the region in a critical, global context.
-All submissions are expected to demonstrate an understanding of relevant Appalachian Studies literature.
+All submissions are expected to demonstrate an understanding of relevant Appalachian studies literature.

-- Articles: should be between 5,000 - 7,000 words including notes, citations, and references.
+Articles should be between 5,000 - 7,000 words (approximately 20 to 25 pages) including notes, citations, and references.

 Teaching/Research/Community Notes should not exceed 4,000 words (approximately 12-15 pages) including notes, citations, and references.